Mountaineer (2011-2018)

 Mountaineer was the first centrally managed HPC cluster at WVU.
-Mountaineer was replaced by the HPC cluster Spruce Knob on Fall of 2018.
+Mountaineer was replaced by the HPC clusters Spruce Knob that was introduced in 2013 and was finally decomissioned in 2018 before the launch of Thorny Flat in 2019.

 Hardware

-Mountaineer is a 384 core cluster with 1.5 TB of RAM.
+Mountaineer was a 384 core cluster with an aggregated 1.5 TB of RAM.

 • Hostname